 The Lemhi Range’s southern crest between Diamond Peak and Saddle Mountain perfectly frames the northern horizon when viewed from almost anyplace between Idaho Falls and American Falls.
 This stretch of high mountains with twelve 10ers was constantly on my mind.
 Sometime in the last few years, I got it in my head that I should traverse the whole thing in a single push.

-After some research it appeared that this traverse had never been done or attempted.
+After some research, it appeared that this traverse had never been attempted or done.
 I asked Haylee Stocking if she would like to join me on the adventure and she agreed.
 Josh Smith heard about our plans and volunteered to provide support.
 His friend, Jenny I believe it is Woolstenhulme, signed on to the support team.
-With everything in place we were ready to start Saturday June 26th, 2021.
+With everything in place, we were ready to start Saturday, June 26, 2021.

 We started the trip with an ascent of Diamond Peak.
-We reached its summit in two hours and 15 minutes, just in time to enjoy the sunrise.
+We reached its summit in 2 hours and 15 minutes, just in time to enjoy the sunrise.